sequenceiq/blog/source/_posts/2014-09-15-hadoop-2-5-1-docker.markdown

 published: false
 author: Janos Matyas
 ---
 Today we are releasing an updated `2.5.1` version of our [Hadoop container](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/).
-Up until today the container was **CentOS (6.5)** based, but during the last few months we got lots of requests to release a Hadoop container on **Ubuntu(14.0)**.
+Up until today the container was `CentOS` based, but during the last few months we got lots of requests to release a Hadoop container on `Ubuntu` as well.

 ##Centos